ariguillegp/archlinux/installation/install.md

 Now you need to go to the `/etc/mkinitcpio.conf` file, find the uncommented `HOOKS` array and add `lvm2` and `encrypt` in between `block` and `filesystems`

-We previously installed `linux` and `linux-lts` kernels, so we need to run this:
+We previously installed only the `linux` kernel, so we need to run this to generate the initramfs image for that kernel:

     # mkinitcpio -p linux
-    # mkinitcpio -p linux-lts

 ### Prepare bootloader